karthikyerrakota/Generative-AI/README.md

 **AI Agents/**
 Contains materials and code pertaining to AI agent development.

-This also contains Notebook for creating an agent from scratch.
+This also contains Notebook for creating an agent from scratch.i.e., logic followed to create an agent.

 In this repository, I utilized two frameworks: LangGraph and CrewAI to create simple agents.